alzwded/blog/_drafts/switching-spinning-rust-to-ssd-bsd.md

 | **spinny disk** | 10.3 MB/s       | 30.3 MB/s  (?)    | 483 KB/s      | 257-479 KB/s read, 280-482 KB/s write |
 | **ssd**         | 73.0 MB/s       | 55.5 MB/s         | 45 MB/s       | 13.4 MB/s read, 13.5 MBs write|

-Sequential write on the spinny disk is a bit weird.
+*Note: Sequential write on the spinny disk is a bit weird.
 In general, writes seem to have gone quicker.
 I didn't have any notable processes running, and repeating the test gave consistently better write results.
-Maybe the disk was just getting old?
+Maybe the disk was just getting old?*

+To me, the only relevant benchmark is `random reads and writes`, since that is the closest to telling me where the bottleneck would be when compiling & building big- or many projects.
+I'm most happy about the greatly reduced latency (which I  care about mcuh more than GBps sequential transfer speeds).
+And with 13ish MB/s in random RW, and 1033 MHz RAM, I'm pretty sure it's the CPU, which is practically glued to the motherboard.

 Overall, moving to SSD was a net upgrade.
 Well, if you disregard the fact that I need a USB boot key and system upgrades have a couple of more steps to it.
 The main reason I wanted to replace the old disk was to know that I can (the old disk was at least 13 years old, which was waaaay past its intended life time) and because I wanted to preemptively do so before it died.
 The speed boost is a bonus, the convoluted boot process is a malus.
 But hey, at least now doing full disk encryption wouldn't be an annoyance since I need the boot stick anyway, amirite? :smile:

+I should probably go about recompiling that kernel to have `root on ... swap on ... dump on ...`, it might genuinely take a lot less time this time around, but I'll wait until I upgrade to [7.2](https://www.openbsd.org/72.html), otherwise it's one pointless extra kernel recompile.

+Next, the raw output of `fio` if it means anything to you.

 ### Before